naveengoyal1503/autoplugin-ai/plugins/WP_Revenue_Tracker/README.md

 # WP Revenue Tracker

-Track and visualize revenue from affiliate links, ads, digital sales, and memberships in a unified dashboard.
+Track and visualize your WordPress site's revenue from ads, affiliate links, and digital product sales.

 ## Features
-- Add revenue entries for multiple sources
+- Add revenue entries for ads, affiliate commissions, and digital product sales
-- Visualize revenue trends with interactive charts
+- Visualize revenue data with interactive charts
-- View revenue history in a table
-- Easy-to-use interface
+- Simple dashboard for quick overview

 ## Installation
-1. Upload the plugin folder to the `/wp-content/plugins/` directory
+1. Upload the plugin folder to your `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Access the dashboard under 'Revenue Tracker' in the admin menu

 ## Setup
 - No additional setup required.
-Start adding revenue entries right away.
+Start adding revenue data right away.

 ## Usage
-- Go to the Revenue Tracker dashboard
-- Fill out the form to add a new revenue entry
+- Use the form to add new revenue entries
-- View your revenue chart and table for insights
+- View your revenue trends in the chart
+- Data is stored in WordPress options for easy access and backup

 ## Requirements
-- WordPress 5.0 or higher
+- WordPress 5.0+
-- JavaScript enabled in the browser
+- JavaScript enabled in admin

+## Support
+For support, please contact the plugin author.